How It Is Made

 Step Seven: Weaving

-Once the finished yarn reaches the weaving facility, the weaver readies the machine by warping the loom with 100 cones of yarn, which is a very timely process.
-Once this is complete, the machine is now ready to begin weaving beautiful cloth and fine fabrics under the watchful eye of the weaver.
-When the fabric is woven, it is then placed on rolls and readied for finishing.
+Once the finished yarn reaches the weaving facility, the weaver readies the machine by warping the loom with 100 cones of yarn, which is a very time intensive process.
+Once completed, the machine is now ready to begin weaving beautiful cloth and fine fabrics under the watchful eye of the weave master.
+When the fabric is woven, it is then placed on rolls and prepared for finishing.

 The Final Step: Finishing & Packaging

-Our woven blankets are finished in a variety of ways depending on the style…Scoured, napped, brushed, blanket-stitched or fringed, depending on the style.
-Each one is then labeled, packaged and ready to present to our customers.
+Woven blankets are finished in a variety of ways depending on the style.
+The finish process involves scouring, napping, brushing, blanket-stitched or fringed.
+Each throw is then labeled, packaged and ready to present to our customers.
 All Imperial Yarn products are proudly 100% American Made from 100% American Grown Fiber.